CopperBadger/dotfiles/README.md

   except for:
   * `compton.conf`, which should be placed in `~/.config/compton` (create this directory if it does not already exist)
-  * `terminalrc`, if you use Xfce4-terminal, which should be placed in `~/.config/xfce4/terminal` (create this directory if it does not already exist as well)
+  * If you use Xfce4-terminal, place `terminalrc` in `~/.config/xfce4/temrinal`
-  * `ApplyXres.template`, if you use Sublime Text, which should be placed in `~/.config/sublime-text-3/Packages/User`.
-See the "Sublime Text theme" section for more info.
-Ignore if you don't want it.
+  * If you use Sublime Text 3, place `ApplyXres.template` in `~/.config/sublime-text-3/Packages/User` and read the "Sublime Text theme" section.
-  * `bkg.service` and `bkg.timer`, two systemd units that automate background switching.
-If you use systemd, place them in one of your installation's unit directories.
+  * If you use systemd, place `bkg.service` and `bkg.timer` in one of your installation's unit directories and enable the timer.
 If you don't use systemd, don't sweat it.

 4. Special step for Powerline.
 Locate your Powerline installation (it will be located in the `site-packages` directory of your Python installation, either